 An IT client had a percentage of high calibre salespeople, yet were losing a lot of deals at the end of the Sales Process.
 The issue became even more acute.
 The company had to make a big investment in order to come up with the right IT solution for a particular client, without the certain knowledge of a sale at the end.
 The problem lay in the fact that the salespeople were all using their own individual sales steps.

-Longley Academy implemented a very simple sales process; one that pinpointed certain key things that had to happen before the salesperson would get the resources invested.
+The Longley Sales Academy implemented a very simple sales process; one that pinpointed certain key things that had to happen before the salesperson would get the resources invested.
 As a result, the client saw a dramatic reduction in the number of deals lost, because they were able to flush out unlikely candidates early on in the process.
 This left the sales team with the time to focus their resources on ones they would win.
-From losing an original eight out of ten deals, the company was now losing only three.
+From losing an original eight out of ten sales opportunities, the company was now losing only three.

 - What’s the Problem?
 What problem does your product / service help the customer solve?